 Friday, April 3, 2015

-With rising temps and melting snow, we're tempted to leap on in with both feet and both pedals.
+Winter's back has broken and the temps have hit record highs.
 Please -- think before you hop on the bike, lace up those hiking shoes or mount your trusty steed.

 Stay off the trails if they're soft and muddy!